 Does November weather make you crabby?
-Me, too! there is no better way to feed your crabby then to join Me on a crabbing trip on the Oregon coast.
+Me, too!
+There is no better way to feed your crabby than to join me for crabbing on the Oregon coast.

-Simply bring your Oregon shellfish license and a spirit of adventure and join for crabbing on the Oregon coast.
+Simply bring your Oregon shellfish license and a spirit of adventure and join Marvin’s Guide Service for a day of crabbing on the Oregon coast.
 These crabs were first harvested by commercial fishermen from Dungeness, Washington in the middle of the 19th century.
-But unlike the early pioneers, guests aboard My powerful 29-foot Alumaweld Intruder remain dry and warm while cruising in a covered, heated cabin alongside their captain.
+But unlike the early pioneers, guests aboard my powerful 27-foot Alumaweld Intruder remain dry and warm while cruising in a covered, heated cabin alongside their captain.

 With 30+ years of experience, I know the secret spots loaded with large keepers that can weigh in at over 2 pounds.
 Since Seafood Watch lists Oregon’s Dungeness crab fishery with a sustainable seafood rating of ‘best choice’, there is no need to feel guilty about catching the daily limit of 12 crabs per fisherman.
 Typically, ¼ of a crab’s weight is meat, which means that clients can take home up to 6 pounds of cleaned and cooked crab to enjoy.